 If there were ever evidence needed that the social media world moves quickly, video livestreaming apps Periscope and Meerkat are it.
-Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social. (more…)
+Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social media marketing. (more…)

 As a marketing professional, you’ll know that Twitter has long outgrown its original identity as a platform exclusively for celebrities, and has transformed into a powerful marketing tool for brands.
 Having gone from strength to strength in its eight year lifespan, an impressive 500 million tweets are now sent on an average day.
 It’s obvious that Twitter isn’t going anywhere, and brands who are yet to embrace it are missing key promotional opportunities. (more…)